WineDock/install_java/README.md

 # Ansible Role: install JRE
 ##scope
-The scope of this Role is solely to install the JRE Server Package on your Server.
-It does enable you to choose the available Versions distributed by the JRE Project.
+The scope of this Role is solely to install the JRE Package on your Server.
+It does enable you to choose the between available Versions.

 ##distributions